smarthomeNG/plugins/visu/README.md

-# Visualisation
+# Visualisation (deprecated)

-This plugin provides a WebSocket interface for the smartVISU visualisation framework.
+The VISU plugin is deprecated and will be removed with release 1.3.
+Please switch to the ``visu_websocket`` and ``visu_smartvisu`` plugin.

-Right now the WebSocket interface only supports unencrypted connections.
-Please use a internal network or VPN to connect to the service.
+This plugin provides a web socket interface for the smartVISU visualisation framework and creates pages for the SmartVISU from item definitions.

 ## Requirements